kairos-io/kairos/docs/content/en/docs/Reference/build-from-scratch.md

 ## Build bootable assets

-After building the container image, we can directly proceed to create either an ISO or netboot it with [AuroraBoot](/docs/reference/auroraboot):
+Once the container image is built, we can proceed directly to creating an ISO or netboot it using [AuroraBoot](/docs/reference/auroraboot).
+We can use AuroraBoot to handle the ISO build process and even attach a default cloud config if desired.
+Here's an example for both scenarios:

 {{< tabpane text=true  >}}
 {{% tab header="ISO" %}}